maheera421/Coffee-Machine/README.md

 # ☕ How the Machine Works:

-1. The machine starts with a welcome message (assumed to be defined in `data.logo`) and enters a loop where users can interact with it.
+1. The machine starts with a welcome message and enters a loop where users can interact with it.

 2. Users can perform three main functions:
    - **Order**: Users can place an order for coffee by selecting from the available options (Espresso, Latte, Cappuccino).
 They are prompted to insert coins (quarters, dimes, nickels, and pennies) to pay for their order.